VeeamHub/powershell/BR-Restore2Azure/README.md

 vm_network = The vnet you want the vm to use

 az_proxy_name = The proxy name of the veeam proxy appliance in azure.
-This is reccomended to improve performance. (learn more here = https://helpcenter.veeam.com/docs/backup/azure_integration/add_vbazure_appliance.html?ver=110)
+This is reccomended to improve performance.
+[Learn More Here](https://helpcenter.veeam.com/docs/backup/azure_integration/add_vbazure_appliance.html?ver=110 "Veeam Helpcenter")

 az_subscription = The name of the subscription to restore to.  (each vm can be a different subscription)